Quansight-Labs/quansight-labs-site/posts/2022/01/ipython-8.0-lessons-learned-maintaining-software.md

 This one if a bit of a pet peeve of mine, I regularly come across a deprecation and need to go hunt into `git blame` to figure out which versions are affected.
-Sometime it is written in the function docstring, but still this can interrupt my workflow as the DeprecationWarning could be in CI and I don't have the library installed locally.
+Sometime it is written in the function docstring, but still this can interrupt my workflow as the `DeprecationWarning` could be in CI and I don't have the library installed locally.

 The version since a deprecation is critical as:
   - it gives me the right info for a conditional
   - it tells me whether I can maybe drop support for older version.
-  - It give me an idea of the timeframe for me to fix the deprecation.
+  - It give me an idea of the time frame for me to fix the deprecation.
   - Sometime the warning is added in the different version than the deprecation.